-VI.
-RELATED WORK
+V. RELATED WORK

 With the prosperity of IoT, traffic fingerprinting is gradually leveraged for detecting IoT devices.
-For example, Amar et al. disclosed the feasibility of detecting IoT devices through traffic fingerprinting by case studies [27].
+For example, Amar et al. disclosed the feasibility of detecting IoT devices through traffic fingerprinting by case studies [15].
 They did not build a detection system.
-Yang et al. implemented an IoT discovery system through actively probing the IPv4 space [28].
+Yang et al. implemented an IoT discovery system through actively probing the IPv4 space [16].
 However, many devices residing behind NAT limit the application scope of their system.
-Acar et al. revealed that, when a user behind NAT occasionally accesses a phishing website with DNS rebinding scripts, IoT devices behind the same NAT can be fingerprinted [29].
+Acar et al. revealed that, when a user behind NAT occasionally accesses a phishing website with DNS rebinding scripts, IoT devices behind the same NAT can be fingerprinted [17].
 Such vulnerability-based methods are not general and are unlikely to be adopted in network management.

-Several studies built machine learning based passive traffic fingerprinting systems for detecting IoT devices [30], [31].
+Several studies built machine learning based passive traffic fingerprinting systems for detecting IoT devices.
 According to the learning algorithms, they can be categorized into feature-based and deep learning-based studies.
-Feature-based studies craft traffic feature vectors, and then employ supervised classification algorithms to conduct training and testing [32]-[35].
+Feature-based studies craft traffic feature vectors, and then employ supervised classification algorithms to conduct training and testing [18]-[21].
 Deep learning-based studies use raw data as input.
-Then, CNN and Recurrent Neural Network (RNN) are used to automatically generate features and perform the classification [36], [37].
-These studies confirmed that passive traffic fingerprinting empowers the network manager to accurately identify IoT devices [10], [32]-[34], [36]-[38].
-For example, Bezawada et al. extracted 20 features for each packet and obtained consistently good results [33].
-Meidan et al. designed a session-based classifier [34].
-Jafari et al. collected physical layer information from several ZigBee devices and achieved detection with neural networks [36].
+Then, CNN and Recurrent Neural Network (RNN) are used to automatically generate features and make the classification [22], [23].
+These studies have confirmed that passive traffic fingerprinting empowers the network manager to accurately identify IoT devices [5], [18]-[20], [22]-[24].
+For example, Bezawada et al. extracted 20 features, including entropy and header features, for each packet and obtained consistently good results [19].
+Meidan et al. designed a session based classifier [20].
+Jafari et al. collected physical layer information from several ZigBee devices and achieved detection with neural networks [22].